Azumaya algebras and Barr Theorem: Some lemmas about Henselian rings

 \section{Some lemmas about Henselian rings}

-In the next section, we need some results about Henselian rings.
-In order to make the paper self-contained we list here these results with their proofs.
-They are taken from the reference \cite{ALP}, with a variation in the proof of Lemma \ref{lem1}.
+In the next section, we need a generalisation of a result about Henselian rings.
+In order to make the paper self-contained we mention here this result, Theorem~\ref{thm1}, taken from the reference \cite{ALP}.

 We assume in this section that $R$ is local residually discrete with maximal ideal $\mm$ and Henselian.